meliorence/react-native-snap-carousel/README.md

 ![react-native-snap-carousel](https://media.giphy.com/media/3o6ZsU9gWWrvYtogow/giphy.gif)
 ![react-native-snap-carousel](https://media.giphy.com/media/3o7TKUAlvi1tYLFCTK/giphy.gif)

-> Since it has been asked multiple times, please note that **we do not plan on Open-Sourcing the code of our showcase app**.
+> Please note that **we do not plan on Open-Sourcing the code of our showcase app**.
 Still, we've put together [an example](#example) for you to play with, and you can find some insight about our map implementation [in this comment](https://github.com/archriss/react-native-snap-carousel/issues/11#issuecomment-265147385).

+> [codedaily.io](https://codedaily.io) has put together a great tutorial about implementing a similar feature.
+[Go check it out!](https://codedaily.io/tutorials/9/Build-a-Map-with-Custom-Animated-Markers-and-Region-Focus-when-Content-is-Scrolled-in-React-Native)

 App currently uses version 1.4.0 of the plugin.
 Especially, this means that you should expect **slider's layout to break with RTL devices** (see [#38](https://github.com/archriss/react-native-snap-carousel/issues/38)) since support was added in version 2.1.0.